bast/runtest/doc/filter_options.rst

 Alternatively one could use absolute tolerance to avoid checking the noisy zeros.

-You can ignore very large numbers with ignore_above.
+You can ignore very large numbers with ignore_above (also this option ignores the sign).